isomerpages/nlb-biblioasia/articles-archive/features/_posts/2021-06-30-post-tan-lark-syes-legacy-and-contributions.md

 Some members of the Malay community were fearful that the establishment of a Chinese university, with its emphasis on the Chinese language, would disrupt racial harmony.
 They were also worried that the university would only admit ethnic Chinese students.[^20]

 To his detractors, Tan Lark Sye argued that the setting up of a university would benefit the country.
 “Think how important a university is to Malaya.
 Think of the thousands of students who could not have higher studies and are therefore forced to take lower appointments.
-I am not a university graduate but I know how important it is to have higher studies,” he declared.
+I am not a university graduate but I know how important it is to have higher studies,” he declared.[^21]

 Businessman and prominent community leader Tan Cheng Lock helped to allay the concerns of both the colonial government and the Malay community.
-Finally, on 5 May 1953, Nanyang University was registered, albeit as a private limited company and not as a university to avoid complications.
+Finally, on 5 May 1953, Nanyang University was registered, albeit as a private limited company and not as a university to avoid complications.[^22]

 The next day, Tan Lark Sye announced that politics would be banned from the university.
-“We will not tolerate professors, lecturers, students or even the Chancellor if any of them should be found participating in political activities inside the university,” he said.
+“We will not tolerate professors, lecturers, students or even the Chancellor if any of them should be found participating in political activities inside the university,” he said.[^23]